5/13/2024

 Analyst, West Park Capital

-makes a ton of sense, and I appreciate all that color.
-Okay, perfect.
-And then my second question, looking at your StudioViz simulation platform, it seems like there's a couple other LIDAR companies that have also come out with some simulation platform.
-Was this something that OEMs were asking a lot of the LIDAR companies to provide to speed up
+OK, perfect.
+And then my second question, looking at your StudioVis simulation platform, You know, it seems like there's a couple other LiDAR companies that have also come out with, you know, some simulation platform.
+Was this kind of something that OEMs were asking a lot of the LiDAR companies to provide to kind of speed up LiDAR development?

 speaker